Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 - Remember physical security for in-house servers.
 Keep your servers in a secure room and use locks to keep laptops secure.

 - Consider disposal carefully.
 Data stored on the hard drive of a computer, tablet or smartphone has to be erased before the device leaves the office for disposal and recycling.
+Where possible, use a secure method of erasure.
+For completely secure erasure of electronic data, the only guaranteed way of rendering data fully unrecoverable is physical destruction (eg grinding a hard disk drive to dust; although this is unlikely to be necessary for the average business).

 4. Data use